Sohaib-Snouber/robot_moveit_config/README.md

 This will start the MoveIt!
 RViz interface with the UR5e robot and the 2F-140 Robotiq gripper, allowing you to plan and execute motions.

+## Acknowledgment

+This project was made possible thanks to the excellent tools and extensive development by the MoveIt community.
+The MoveIt Setup Assistant and the MoveIt framework have been instrumental in configuring and controlling the UR5e robot and the 2F-140 Robotiq gripper.
+We greatly appreciate their efforts and contributions to the robotics community.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.